Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 1/Chapter 1 - Modern View of Universe.md

 - **Solar System:** Contains the Sun, planets, moons, asteroids, and comets.
 Other stars can have their own planetary systems.
 - **Nebulae:** Clouds of gas and dust in space; the Orion Nebula is a well-known example.
 - **Galaxies:** Vast collections of stars held together by gravity and orbiting a common center.
 Andromeda is the closest major galaxy to the Milky Way
 - **Universe:** The totality of all matter and energy, including all galaxies and the space between them.
-Large surveys like the Sloan Digital Sky Survey map millions of galaxies, but the universe is much larger than what we can currently observe
 - - **Look-back time:**
     - The farther away an object is, the older the light we see from it.
     - Look-back time measures how long light traveled from an object to us.